-Composers accepted to the program will receive a commissioning fee from the Justus and Elizabeth Schlichting (amount TBA) for their new works to be written for the festival.
+Additionally, composers will receive a commissioning fee from the Justus and Elizabeth Schlichting (amount TBA) for their new works to be written for the festival.

-Room and Board (included in tuition) — Accommodations for the Festival are within walking distance to the museum.
-Rooms are double occupancy.
+Room and Board -- Accommodations for the Festival are within walking distance to the museum.
+Accommodations are double occupancy.

-Lunch and dinner are provided Mon-Fri at the museum.
-Fellows are responsible for breakfasts every day and meals on weekends.
+Lunch and dinner are provided Mon-Fri.
+Participants are responsible for all other meals, including breakfasts daily and weekend meals.
 There are several local inexpensive eateries near the museum.

 All participants are responsible for their own transportation to and from MASS MoCA, which is in the city of North Adams in Western Massachusetts (Berkshire County).
-Information about transportation will be provided upon acceptance to the festival.
+Information about transportation will be provided.

 WORK SAMPLE REQUIREMENTS